softone-as/virtualspirit-test/README.md

 -   There is some techniques, but in react there are some hooks that can used for caching like useMemo, useCallback, useRef

 6. How do you handle offline in React?

-   a.
-In pure javascript we can detect if the internet is not connectied using navigator.onLine property
+-   In pure javascript we can detect if the internet is not connectied using navigator.onLine property

 7. Are you good at Sass, bootstrap, CSS?

-   a.
-I'm good enough in each that you was mentioned it.
+-   I'm good enough in each that you was mentioned it.

 8. Have you handle admin theme in ReactJs?

-   a.
-Yes, recently I have been working on it in my final project
+-   Yes, recently I have been working on it in my final project

 9. Are you okay to go through a small test?

-   a.
-If you mean unit tests, I don't have enough experience with them, but if needed to working on them, I'm fine but I'll need time to learn it first or while working with the project.
+-   If you mean unit tests, I don't have enough experience with them, but if needed to working on them, I'm fine but I'll need time to learn it first or while working with the project.